Hoklifter/VerbosityMeter/docs/user_guide.md

 ---

 ## Introduction <a name="introduction"></a>
-This Tkinter application is designed to generate a table displaying the most common words in a given file.
+VerbosityMeter is designed to generate a table displaying the most common words in a given file.
 It provides a user-friendly interface with various functionalities to facilitate the process.

 ## Features <a name="features"></a>
 - Open a file to analyze its content.